England. Change location

 Bodies, health and disease

 Diseases and death had a huge impact on early modern families by taking away parents and children and robbing individuals of their ability to earn a living.
-This theme explores how early modern people understood their body, health and disease and how they experienced the lifecycle.
-You will also learn who provided care and how and which strategies were adopted to control disease, especially the dreaded plague.
+This theme explores how early modern people understood their bodies, health and diseases and how they experienced the lifecycle.
+You'll also learn who provided care and how, and which strategies were adopted to control disease, especially the dreaded plague.

 Work and trade